Where Dominica’s Past Still Breathes

 A Historic Stop Along Dominica’s Lifeline

-Halfway between Portsmouth (the old capital) and Roseau (the new), travelers have stopped at Belfast Estate since 1770 to buy a “bouko” of its exquisite rum — and it remains Dominica’s only surviving rum factory today.
+Between Portsmouth (the old capital) and Roseau (the new), travelers have stopped at Belfast Estate since 1770 to buy a “bouko rum” — sold directly from the casks and its exquisite aged rums.
+And it remains Dominica’s only surviving rum producer today.

 The Rise & Fall of Sugar — and Belfast’s Survival

-Between 1767 and 1774, sugar production in Dominica surged by nearly 500%, fueled by forced labor and booming demand.
+Between 1777 and 1774, sugar production in Dominica surged by nearly 500%, fueled by land purchase, increased investment in plant and equipment, forced labor and booming demand.

 Belfast did not.